Worthington Kilbourne is an International Baccalaureate World School with a Diploma Programme.

 Options available to IB at WKHS Students

 Students and parents should be advised that registration for IB subject exams requires students to pay fees to the IB Organization.
 These fees cover the administration and grading of the exams.
 The exams are also the way for students to potentially earn college credit.
-Students and their parents will be required to pay the necessary fees for the student’s first two IB exams (for example, May 2019 fees are: $291 for 1 exam and $410 for 2 or more exams); the Worthington City School District will pay the subject fees for any additional IB exams.
+Students and their parents will be required to pay the necessary fees for the student’s first three IB exams (for example, May 2020 fees are: $119 per subject); the Worthington City School District will pay the subject fees for additional IB exams.

 Option #1: IB DIPLOMA PROGRAMME STUDENT